benwzj/benwzj.github.io/_posts/2024-12-07-oauth-flow-detail.md

 Redirect_RUI need be defined in the Authorization Server.
 And When User is using GET and POST to access Authorization Server, it can use the `redirect_uri` parameter.
 - If left out, GitHub will redirect users to the callback URL configured in the OAuth app settings.
 - If provided, the redirect URL's host (excluding sub-domains) and port must exactly match the callback URL.
-The redirect URL's path must reference a subdirectory of the callback URL.
+The redirect URL's path must reference a subdirectory of the callback URL.(I spent whole day to figure out this mismatch error)

 #### Loopback redirect urls
 The optional `redirect_uri` parameter can also be used for loopback URLs, which is useful for native applications running on a desktop computer.
 If the application specifies a loopback URL and a port, then after authorizing the application users will be redirected to the provided URL and port.
 The `redirect_uri` does not need to match the port specified in the callback URL for the app.